First published Sept 2, 2024

 3. Can Reduce Fatigue

-The toxic metals in the body could cause physical and mental fatigue even if the amount of metal in the body is considered safe.
+The toxic chemicals in the body could cause physical and mental fatigue even if the amount of metal in the body is considered safe.
 You may notice that you no longer have the energy you had.
 Chelation therapy minimizes these symptoms, and you may begin to experience a higher energy concentration.

 4. Can Lower Blood Pressure